BlackDevCoding/BlackDevCoding/README.md

 ### 🧑‍💻 About Me

 Hi, I am TJ.
-I am a 16 year old German living in Ireland.
+I am a 16 year old living in Germany.
 I started programming in 2019 during the Covid19 Pandemic.
 Back then I was 11 and got my first laptop for Christmas.
 It was like a dream and I first started programming with Python.
 Soon, I found the social app Discord and started to make friends under a different name than my name now, "BlackDev".
 After 1 year I discovered Java and started to program with it, doing things for Minecraft, like plugins and mods.
 After 2 years I wanted to have a portfolio website so I learned HTML, CSS and a little bit of JS.

 PS: I don't like Kotlin (I still learned it though)